Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 - An open source Telraam traffic camera is installed on Brookburn Road and available for access by the public.
 This camera displays hour by hour data on volume and type of traffic which passes, as well as pedestrians and cycles.
 Comparisons can be easily made on a date and time basis.
 The graphs below show traffic on a School Street day on the left and non-trial day on the right (motor vehicles shown as light blue and dark blue).
 Click here to view the Telraam traffic data for Brookburn Road.

-- This study involves the installation of traffic monitoring cameras as well as interviews with local residents and trial participants.
+- This study led Dr. Sarah Mander and involves the installation of traffic monitoring cameras as well as interviews with local residents and trial participants.
 These additional traffic monitoring cameras will provide evidence of traffic displacement or traffic evaporation that has occurred as a result of the School Street, and will be analysed and used as a key part of the learning and progressing of the scheme.
-Information with the link to a survey was distributed at the end of October to 400 households in the immediate vicinity of the School Street.
+Information with the link to a survey was distributed at the end of October 2023 to 400 households in the immediate vicinity of the School Street.

-- Seismometers have been installed to monitor vibrations from passing traffic that can be reliably interpreted into a measure of car traffic volume.
+- This study led by Prof. David Healy, Director of Geosolutions of the University of Leeds, involved the installation of seismometers in the school and nearby residences to monitor vibrations from passing traffic that can be reliably interpreted into a measure of car traffic volume.

 Seismometers are placed in the locations shown as red dots on the map below:

-Initial data from the seismometers shows there is no increase in traffic on adjacent roads during the trial times.
+Initial data from the seismometers showed there was no increase in traffic on adjacent roads during the trial times.

 Stakeholder feedback form

-- Students, parents, teachers, and residents are welcome to provide feedback throughout the trial period with this feedback form managed by Brookburn PTA.
-You can submit your comments by clicking on this link
+- Students, parents, teachers, and residents provided feedback throughout the trial period with this feedback form managed by Brookburn PTA.
+You can submit your comments by clicking on this link.

 School Street schemes offer a proactive solution for communities to tackle air pollution, poor health and road danger reduction.